tsxbb/SuperRustGLM/README.md

 ## 3. Command Usage

-Commands for SSE request, Synchronous and A
+Commands for SSE request, Synchronous and Asynchronous Requests.

+## 4. Conclusion

+Thanks for checking this out!
+SuperRustGL